pearu/pearu.github.io/array_interface_pytorch.md

 The Buffer protocol can implemented for extension types using Python C/API.
 Notice that the buffer protocol cannot be implemented for types defined in Python: this has been requested and discussed but no solution yet.
-In Python, the extension types data buffers can be accessed using `memoryview` object.
+In Python, the data buffers of extension types can be accessed using `memoryview` object.

 # The current usage of array interfaces